Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm

 The total number of gates in the circuit is finite; however, the number of valid circuit states grows exponentially in the number of layers.
 To efficiently traverse this vast search space, we employ a cost function $F(node)$, which estimates the optimal circuit depth by incorporating various optimization techniques.
 At a tree node, $F(node)$ is calculated as F(node) = G(node) + H(node), where $G(node)$ is the current cost, which is the path length from the source node to the current node. $H(node)$ is the heuristic cost that estimates the depth of the remaining uncompiled circuit.
 A more precise estimation leads to a more efficient search.
-With an admissible estimation, a lower bound of the length of path from the current node to the goal node, the tree search framework guarantees an optimal search result \cite{alwin:qubitMapping, qubitMappingAstar, qaoaMappingAstar}.
+With an admissible estimation, a lower bound of the length of the path from the current node to the goal node, the tree search framework guarantees an optimal search result \cite{alwin:qubitMapping, qubitMappingAstar, qaoaMappingAstar}.

-In the Iceberg-encoded QAOA circuit, physical $R_{ZZ}$ gates, i.e., $\exp(-i\theta ZZ)$, commute with each other, as do physical $R_{XX}$, i.e., $\exp(-i\theta XX)$, gates.
-It is natural to use a graph to represent uncompiled QAOA gates, which has the advantage of ignoring gate dependencies while capturing qubit dependencies.
-We can also use a graph to represent the Iceberg code gadgets since their structure is undetermined.
-We discuss the details of this graph representation in the next subsection.
+In the Iceberg-encoded QAOA circuit, physical $R_{zz}$ gates, i.e., $\exp(-i\theta ZZ)$, commute with each other, as do physical $R_{xx}$, i.e., $\exp(-i\theta XX)$, gates.
+We use graphs to represent the QAOA phaser and mixer encoded gates, as well as the Iceberg code gadgets, to capture the inherent flexibility.